 Headache and chronic tinnitus can also be a consequence of teeth grinding.

-What can we do if it becomes serious?
+What can we do if teeth grinding becomes serious?

-If intensive pain and permanent problems are experienced, you should contact a dentist.
+If you experience intensive pain and permanent problems, you should contact a dentist.

-You can expect a few examinations, after which you get the diagnosis and the type of treatment can be decided.
-Depending on this, the dentist can recommend relaxation or other therapies, but crowns, bridges, a mouthguard or prostheses can also be offered.
+You can expect a few examinations, after which you get the diagnosis and you and your dentist can decide the type of treatment.
+Your dentist can recommend relaxation or other therapies.
+He can also suggest that you get crowns, bridges, a mouthguard or prostheses.